blues/sparrow-reference-web-app/src/models/NOTEHUB.md

 # Notehub Starter App Backend

-This document details the various Notehub constructs that the Sparrow Reference Webapp app uses to retrieve the data for gateways and sensors.
+This document details the various Notehub constructs that the Sparrow Reference Web App app uses to retrieve the data for gateways and sensors.

 - [Sensors](#sensors)
 - [Gateway Environment Variables](#gateway-environment-variables)